 This fabulous product is water-based and environmentally friendly with low VOCs.
 It is super easy to work with and you can use it to add beautiful metallic effects to all your furniture and home decor projects.

 In this tutorial we'll show you how to apply Metallic Cream to your project to add a beautiful shine on accent areas, or over your entire piece.
-If you'd rather watch a video, we also have a video tutorial available towards the bottom of the page!

 Prepare your surface, paint, and distress your piece as desired by following our previous tutorials available here.

 Hint: if you would like to achieve opaque metallic coverage we recommend starting with a base coat of paint in a similar color to the metallic cream you’ve chosen as this will allow you to get full coverage with less coats.
 Here are our suggestions: